dd32/td-gh-ex/readme.txt

 * Added Custom CSS Styles option in Theme Options
 * Added Webmaster Tools and verification of Google, Yahoo and Bing Version 1.2.4
-Fixed the action hook for simplecatch_haedercode to simplecatch_footercode
+*Fixed the action hook for simplecatch_haedercode to simplecatch_footercode Version 1.2.5
+* Cleaning and fixing the theme_options.php
+* Cleaning and fixing the Simplecatch_functins.php
+* Added Social Icons for Delicious and Last.fm

 == Upcoming Plan ==
 * Add more option in theme option for feed redirect, excerpt length